 How long after arrest do I have to wait to find out what the charges are?

-For example, California requires that charges be filed within 48 hours.
-(Cal.
-Penal Code § 825.)
-However, prosecutors’ initial charging decisions are subject to change.
-For example, a prosecutor may not make a final decision on charges until after a preliminary hearing, which may take place more than a month after arrest.
+For suspects who are in custody, some kind of court appearance (usually an "arraignment" or "initial appearance") must typically occur within two or three days.
+At that court appearance, the government presents the charges against the defendant.
+The charges are normally subject to change, though.
+For example, a prosecutor might not make a final decision on charges until after a preliminary hearing, which can take place more than a month after arrest.

 For more detail on the first court appearance and what happens at it, read about the arraignment process.